-Perinatal Nurse Specialist (PNS)
+Perinatal Clinical Nurse Specialist (Peri-CNS)

-The Perinatal Nurse Specialist (PNS) track within the Doctor of Nursing Practice (DNP) program focuses on care of the childbearing family and prepares nurses for roles in a variety of perinatal health care settings.
+The Perinatal Clinical Nurse Specialist (CNS) track within the Doctor of Nursing Practice (DNP) program focuses on care of the childbearing family and prepares nurses for roles in a variety of perinatal health care settings.
 Throughout your program of study, you will have opportunities to develop advanced knowledge and skill in perinatal/neonatal nursing.
 Courses include content on:

 - nursing concepts